LouCairns/reading-notes/CODE-102-IntroToSoftwareDevelopment/Code-102-Class01-LearningMarkdown-Read01.md

-# Read: 01 - Learning Markdown SUMMARY
+# Code 102 - Intro to Software Development - Class 01 - Learning Markdown - Read 01

 ### 1 - What is Markdown?
 ***